tqwhite/js-lightning/README.md

 ***IMPORTANT NOTE: Much of this is aspirational.
 This is in development.
 The quick start works.
-It serves .js modules, not directories, and most normal web stuff. -help flag features are implemented.
+It serves node modules both as .js files and in directories (with package.json).
+Also, most normal web stuff. -help flag features are implemented.
 Definitely do that.***

 # js-lightning
  Direct Javascript to Web interpreted server inspired by PHP